 5. xCommerce boom will give rise to new consumption models and industries

-In 2014, IDC predicts the rising investment priorities of enterprises towards "ecosystem ICT" where technologies are harnessed from the enterprise to its partners and customers.
-Enterprises with business processes more aligned to "supply chain" other than manufacturing include healthcare, logistics, FMCG and oil and gas are ideal candidates for this transformative change.
+Investment priorities of enterprises towards "ecosystem ICT", where technologies are harnessed from the enterprise to its partners and customers, are expected to increase in 2014.
+Organisations with business processes more aligned to "supply chain" -- such as those in the manufacturing, healthcare, logistics, FMCG and oil and gas industries - are ideal candidates for this transformative change.

 Sign up for CIO Asia eNewsletters.